aldertzomer/Microbial-Genomics-2022/_episodes/50_Assembly_Quality.md

 ~~~
 {: .bash}

 The file checkmoutput.tsv contains three relevant outputs: completeness, contamination and heterogeneity.
 Completeness is how complete your genome is, contamination lists if there is another species present, heterogeneity lists if there is possibly contamination with a different strain of the same species (ignore this value in most species).
+A completeness of >95% is usually good and a contamination of <5% is also good.
+This differs per species, but it's important to remember what these values are and how they can be used.

 > ## Challenge: What is the quality of your genome assemblies
 >